andre-st/dotfiles/GAMING.md

 ### Good

-- looks nice
-- good form factor (I don't like the large handheld mode size of the original switch)
+- looks nice, good form factor (I don't like the large handheld mode size of the original switch)
 - lot of games
 - easy eshop ecosystem:
 	eshop cards with 10/25/50 Euro at supermarkets or Amazon to recharge credit,